Converting Your Furnace From Standard Efficiency to High Efficiency

 3. Reduction of Furnace Noise

-It’s important to note your system should be much quieter than what you’re used to.
-Don’t be surprised.
+Your system should be much quieter than what you’re used to.
 If you’re used to the house shaking when your blower motor kicks on, that’ll likely be gone too.
-Don’t worry that means your system is working better.
+That means your system is working better.

 4. Comfort

-With the high-efficiency blower, your system will likely have, your blasts of cold or hot air should be replaced with more consistent and less noticeable comfort.
-Those blasts of air in the past felt so lovely because your home was getting uncomfortable.
+With the high-efficiency blower your system will likely have, your blasts of cold or hot air should be replaced with more consistent and less noticeable comfort.
+Those blasts of air in the past felt good because your home had gotten uncomfortable.
 Rather than going through cycles of comfort/discomfort, your new system is designed to create a more evenly distributed sense of comfort throughout your home.

 There are other technical differences among these furnaces, and the above are critical experiential differences any homeowner should be aware of before they make the change to a high-efficiency furnace.

 Have a question about how to save money on your energy bill, give us a call at 317-203-8149 or contact us.
-Homesense Heating & Cooling’s expert HVAC technicians will install the right furnace for your home in Indianapolis, Zionsville, Carmel, Fishers, or Geist.
+HomeSense Heating & Cooling’s HVAC technicians will install the right furnace for your home in Indianapolis, Zionsville, Carmel, Fishers, or Geist.